clazstudio/clazstudio.github.io/repoless/stranalyzer/README.md

 Get unicode characters list (with codes) from the string.
 Find out most frequent characters, number of words, characters and sentences.

+Idk what browsers support it, I used some features of ES6 without babel!

 Web page: https://clazstudio.github.io/repoless/stranalyzer

 ## Features